 Financing

-The Treasury confirms to the autonomous communities a deficit target of 0.1% for the next three years
+The Treasury confirms to regional governments a deficit target of 0.1% of GDP over the next three years

 The Minister of Economy and Finance, Alicia Romero, this Monday at the Fiscal and Financial Policy Council.